 Zen 3 still uses a 7nm process but has made move to extreme ultraviolet (EUV) lithography.
 It is thought that this will allow for a 20% increase in performance as well as a 10% decrease in power consumption.

 As ExtremeTech reports, Zen 3 is expected to be the last generation to come with DDR4 (AM4) memory, before AMD switches to DDR5 for 2021.
 That means there's unlikely to be noticeable improvements in this area, although performance was already excellent on Zen 2.

-In an official post on Reddit, AMD earlier revealed that Zen 3 architecture will support the company's current X470 and B450 motherboards.
+In an official post on Reddit, AMD earlier revealed that Zen 3 architecture supports the company's current X470 and B450 motherboards.
 A subsequent AMD community post confirmed that the X570 and B550 motherboards would also be supported, but none pre-500 series.
 If you're running older hardware, it means you'll need to upgrade to a new motherboard.